 Cannabis affects those chemicals, too, but it does so by triggering natural endocannabinoid receptors.

-For all of these reasons, plus the fact that cannabis is minimally addictive, if at all, marijuana doesn’t cause all of the discomforts of a morning-after hangover.
+For all of these reasons, plus the fact that cannabis is minimally addictive, marijuana doesn’t cause all of the discomforts of a morning-after hangover.

 Making the Switch From Wine to Cannabis

-So, cannabis is quietly replacing wine in the lives of many casual drinkers—and it’s giving rise to its own culture of marijuana products geared towards wine lovers.
+So, cannabis is quietly replacing wine in the lives of many casual drinkers—and it’s giving rise to its a culture of marijuana products geared towards wine lovers.
 Folks are even starting to think about marijuana strains’ tastes and aromas like wine-tasting notes.
-This gives wine lovers a clue as to which cannabis strains they’d prefer, as well as puts cannabis in a framework that wine drinkers are familiar with and can understand.
+This gives wine lovers a clue as to which cannabis strains they’d prefer, while also putting cannabis in a framework that wine drinkers are familiar with and can understand.

 People who have replaced their evening glass of wine with a few puffs from a vape pen or a nibble from a tasty marijuana edible report feeling relaxed and social without the other effects of wine and other spirits.
 Cannabis can also help with sleep without disrupting natural sleep cycles the way that wine often can.